paulinahalpern/estatery-real-estate/README.md

 - Figma – UI/UX design reference for layout and styling consistency.

-What I will do better next week:
+What I would do better next time:
-- More structured planning for layout using CSS Grid and Flexbox combinations
+- Implement a more structured layout plan from the start using CSS Grid to improve consistency, responsiveness, and maintain cleaner, more manageable code.

 ## Getting Started